 Part Level Redundancy:

 Servers, storage, network switches and almost all the IT equipment used in data center have part level redundancy also i.e. they have duplicate components inside them to perform same function.
 For example servers have more than one SMPS (two, four, six etc) based on the type of server.
 They have more than one processor like 2, 4, 8, 16 and even more.
 They have multiple hard drives, multiple network ports, multiple management ports, multiple cooling fans.
 These additional components keep sharing the load when all components are in good condition, that means they are designed to work in Active-Active mode.
 The moment any component fails, the load is shared by other good components with more load being shared by each components.
 At the same time, error is indicated on server and alert is sent on monitoring tool which keep checking the health of each device on network.
 Such alerts help data center engineer to take corrective action and replace the defective part and make the server back to healthy condition.
 Till the servers have any failed component and still its working with redundant components, it is said to be working in "Degraded Mode" and when all parts are in good condition the server is said to be "Healthy".
 For example if one SMPS fails the server will continue to run on other SMPS without interruption.
+Important: Except hard disk, redundancy of all other parts of server is automatically managed by the bios of the motherboard without any external configuration.
+For getting redundancy at hard disk level one need to configure "RAID (Redundant Array of Independent/Inexpensive Disk)" before loading operating system on to it, else even if we have multiple hard disks on a sever, they will not work in redundant mode.

 Similarly switches, storage and other devices also have more than one SMPS to support while one fails.
 They too have multiple network and uplink ports to continue to support if any one port fails.